Xinyu-Ji/Xinyu-Ji/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Motor Control and Optimal control of Robotics
+- 🔭 I’m currently working on Motor Control and Optimal Control of Robotics
 - 🌱 I’m currently learning High-Performance Servo Controller

 ### Get in touch